HasibullahFathi/rock-perer-scissors/README.md

 ## Responsiveness
-this page is designed responsive.
+This page is designed to be responsive, displaying its content perfectly on computer screens, tablets, and mobile devices.

+Screen shot of a mobile device screen.
 ![Responsice Mockup](/media/responsive-img.png)

 ## Existing Features

 ### Buttons

-By clicking buttons, players choose weapons against the computer, which the computer chooses randomly generated choice.
+By clicking buttons, players choose weapons against the computer, which the computer chooses randomly generated choice against the player.

 ![Responsice Mockup](/media/buttons-img.png)

 ### Result

-This area displays the outcome of the game, determined by comparing the chosen weapons of both players.
+This area displays the outcome of the game, determined by comparing the chosen weapons of both players. the winner, loser and tie are determined acording the game rules.

 ![Responsice Mockup](/media/resul-img.png)